 Glycine (one of the amino acids in collagen) helps form glutathione, an antioxidant that prevents cellular damage and various signs of aging.
 A 2011 study published in the American Journal of Clinical Nutrition found that glutathione deficiency in elderly people occurs because of a marked reduction in synthesis.
-However, supplementation with the glutathione precursors cysteine and glycine can restore glutathione synthesis and concentrations, and lowers levels of oxidative stress.
-Less oxidative stress = less oxidant damages that lead to aging!
+However, supplementation with the glutathione precursors cysteine and glycine can restore glutathione synthesis and concentration, and lowers levels of oxidative stress.
+Less oxidative stress = less oxidant damage (that lead to aging)!

 In addition, glycine is anti-inflammatory, which is KEY since inflammation is linked to numerous chronic conditions that can plague us as we age.

 Ancient wisdom says to “eat what ails you,” and in the case of gelatin and collagen, it holds true: eating gelatin derived from the skin and bones of animals can help your own skin, bone, and joint health.